SussyRaider/readme/markdown/how-to-use-en.md

 ![](https://cdn.upload.systems/uploads/DAZQJDDk.png)

-- This guide is for the idiots who can't figure out how to use SussyRaider lol
+- This guide is for the idiots who can't figure out how to use SussyRaider, but if you don't read it in the first place, can't figure it out even if you do, etc., don't use it anymore Just die!
-- BruhTea#4000

 ## Prerequisite
 - SussyRaider has been tested and supported only on **Windows 10, 64bit** environment